FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council  - 25th March 2019.md

 approval of the Council be and is hereby given to the disposal of 93 St. Munchin’s Street, St.

-Mary’s Park, Limerick to Mary McGrath and Gerard McGrath, in exchange for 180 St.--- 3
+Mary’s Park, Limerick to Mary McGrath and Gerard McGrath, in exchange for 180 St.
+---
+3

 Munchin’s Street, St. Mary’s Park, Limerick and subject to the covenants and conditions